Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

     > **Note:** You will need to change the `Bucket-Name` within the code, to your Bucket Name.
 Then **Save Changes**
 2. Test to confirm Website is up and running by going to **Objects** > **index.html** > **Open**.

-### Step 4: Set Up CloudFront for Content Distribution
+### Step 4: Set Up CloudFront for Content Distribution // Request an SSL Certificate in AWS Certificate Manager
 1. Go to the **CloudFront** console.
 2. Create a new CloudFront distribution and point it to your S3 bucket’s static **website hosting endpoint.** (May receive a prompt to select this.)
 3. Enable HTTPS and customize cache settings.
 (Ensures secure and encrypted content delivery).
 4. Under Viewer Protocol Policy:
    - Select Redirect HTTP to HTTPS or HTTPS Only for security.
-### Step 4.5: Request an SSL Certificate in AWS Certificate Manager
+> #### Step 4.5: Request an SSL Certificate in AWS Certificate Manager
-1. Under "Custom SSL certificate - optional", choose **"Request Certificate"**
+5. Under "Custom SSL certificate - optional", choose **"Request Certificate"**
     > **Note:** May also do this by going to the AWS Certificate Manager (ACM) console
-2. Select Request a public certificate > Enter your domain name > DNS validation > Request
+6. Select Request a public certificate > Enter your domain name > DNS validation > Request
-3. Wait for validation (can take a few minutes up to 48 hours)
+7. Wait for validation (can take a few minutes up to 48 hours)
-4. Back in the **CloudFront distribution** > Under **Custom SSL certificate - optional** > Assign the new **ACM certificate** for encrypted communication.
+8. Back in the **CloudFront distribution** > Under **Custom SSL certificate - optional** > Assign the new **ACM certificate** for encrypted communication.

 ### Step 5: Configure DNS Records in Route 53
 After your CloudFront distribution is set up, update your DNS records so that your domain directs visitors to your website: